-During 2013, discharge in the Coquitlam River during the spring trapping period was relatively stable, with daily mean flows exceeding 20 cms on four occasion during chum fry migration and one during steelhead and coho migration, (Figure 5.2), This is similar to 2010-2012 when base flows were higher than in years prior to 2009 ( $\approx$ 8-10 cms versus 3-6 cms), owing to larger releases from the dam under Treatment 2.
-Overall, observed mortality at the RSTs was 0.4% for coho, 0.8% for steelhead smolts, 4.0% for chum fry, 0.6% for Chinook smolts, and 0% for Oncorhynchus nerka smolts (1 captured).
-For coho, steelhead and chum, daily catches at the beginning and end of the trapping period were very low compared to catches during the peak of the migration (Figures 5.3, 5.4, and 5.7), suggesting that population closure was largely met.
+During 2014, discharge in the Coquitlam River during the spring trapping period was relatively stable, with daily mean flows exceeding 20 cms on four occasion during Chum fry migration and one during Steelhead and Coho migration, (Figure 5.2), This is similar to 2010-2013 when base flows were higher than in years prior to 2009 (≈8-10 cms versus 3-6 cms), owing to larger releases from the dam under Treatment 2.
+Overall, observed mortality at the RSTs was 0.5% for Coho, 0.4% for Steelhead smolts, 4.0% for Chum fry, 6.6% for Pink fry and 8.0% for Chinook smolts.
+The majority of the Chum and Pink mortalities occurred during two high flow events.
+No Oncorhynchus nerka smolts were captured in 2014.
+For Steelhead, Pink and Chum, daily catches at the beginning and end of the trapping period were very low compared to catches during the peak of the migration (Figures 5.3, 5.4, and 5.7), suggesting that population closure was largely met.
+For Coho, captures during early and late trapping were also low compared to peak migration, however there were moderate captures in late February and early March at RST3 (Figure 5.8).
+This could indicate a pulse of early outmigration or a within river redistribution but with only a single capture location and no marking, we cannot distinguish between the two.
+If the 630 Coho captured prior to full trap operation were outmigrating, it could add an additional 3,000 fish, or 27% to the total river outmigration estimate.